Fall Tarot Class

 "When problems arise, proceed from a position of strength." — Chief Iyanifa Luisah Teish, Jambalaya (1985)

-We steward five sacred acres on Pocket Canyon Creek in Guerneville.
+We are in kinship with five sacred acres on Pocket Canyon Creek in Guerneville.
 We train priests.
 We hold ceremony.
 We keep the archive.
 We speak to ancestors and expect accurate returns.
-The work is built to endure seven generations — which means every decision, every document, every ritual is made with people we will never meet in mind.
+The work is built to endure seven generations — which means every decision, every document, every ritual is made with our descendants in mind.

 Sacred Land Campaign · October 2026